mofanx/Expandroid/README.md

 # Announcements
 Update: 7/18/2025

 I've decided that I will only update the app once every 6 months.
-This is due to increased workload and my career goals.
-This project does not align with the carrier I want to pursue and therefore I no longer want to spend hours coding for android.
+This is due to increased workload from my studies and due to my career goals.
+This project does not align with the career I want to pursue and therefore I no longer want to spend hours coding for android.
 I believe this app is now feature complete and has achieved it's original goals.
 What we have achieved so far,
 - Free and open source forever.
 - Provides unlimited unrestricted expansions.
 - Supports most of essential espanso features including forms.